aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/020_working_under_load/_index.en.md

 {{< img "dashboard-extended-home.en.png" "Load against home page" >}}

 Now it's more clear what happened: we were requesting a small static page and nginx is incredibly efficient.
-In the `server cpu` graph we can see minimal CPU utilization at the same time as the load data in the `goad` graphs.
+In the `Server CPU` graph we can see minimal CPU utilization at the same time as the load data in the `Customer (load test)` graphs.

 ## Increasing the load